 Ultrasonic non destructive testing

-Types of Non-Destructive Testing
+Types of Non-Destructive Testing And Industrial Applications

 Non-destructive testing (NDT) types are essential in the manufacturing industry for pumps and industrial valves to ensure the quality and integrity of components without causing damage.
 These techniques allow manufacturers to detect defects and assess material properties effectively, maintaining high safety and efficiency standards.
 In this article, we will explore in detail the most commonly used methods in non-destructive testing, highlighting their specific applications and advantages.